The TEP Center: An Integrated School, turned into a Community Center

-NEW ORLEANS, La– It’s over 60 years since school integrated in the United States.
-McDonough 19 in the ninth ward community of New Orleans was one of two schools that was integrated November 14th, 1960.
+NEW ORLEANS — It’s been over 60 years since schools first integrated in the United States.
+McDonough 19 in the New Orleans 9th Ward was one of two schools that was integrated on November 14th, 1960.

-Leona Tate’s foundation purchased the building and the plan is to invite the public to walk through the most personal memories of an African American six-year old in a segregated 1960’s New Orleans.
-What was once a school will become the Tate, Ettien and Prevost Interpretive Center.
+Leona Tate’s foundation purchased the building and the plan is to invite the public to walk through the most personal memories of an African American six-year-old in a segregated 1960’s New Orleans.
+What was once a school will become the Tate, Ettienne and Prevost Interpretive Center.

-The center opens April, 2021 and will be mixed use to house historical exhibitions, aniracism workshops for school children, race relations seminars and the upper floors will provide housing for the elderly.
+The center is set to open in April of 2021, and will be used to host anti-racism workshops for school children, present race relations seminars, house historical exhibitions, and the upper floors will provide housing for the elderly.

 Leona Tate has long been a friend of The Historic New Orleans Collection and THNOC will help with raising funds for programming.